LDSSA/batch7-students/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 3. Restart your computer if asked to.

-## Install Ubuntu
+## 3. Install WSL with Ubuntu 22.04

+1. Open the Power shell and run this: `wsl --install -d Ubuntu-22.04`

+1. If you get the x80370102 error when installing WSL, go to https://aka.ms.enablevirtualization and follow the steps, then try installing again.

-1. Open this link to the [Microsoft Store](https://apps.microsoft.com/store/detail/ubuntu-22042-lts/9PN20MSR04DW) and select `Get` to install `Ubuntu`.
+This step will be removed: 1.
+Open this link to the [Microsoft Store](https://apps.microsoft.com/store/detail/ubuntu-22042-lts/9PN20MSR04DW) and select `Get` to install `Ubuntu`.

 ## Launch Ubuntu
 To complete the initialization of your newly installed `Ubuntu`, launch a new instance.
 You can do this by typing `ubuntu` in your Windows search bar: